Amanda Gutierres

-Amanda Gutierres dos Santos (born 18 March 2001) is a Brazilian footballer who plays as a forward for Palmeiras.
+Amanda Gutierres dos Santos (born 18 March 2001) is a Brazilian professional footballer who plays as a forward for Brasileirão Feminino club Palmeiras and the Brazil national team.
+In 2026, she will join NWSL club Boston Legacy FC.

 Club career

+Career beginnings

 Gutierres was born in Santa Cruz do Monte Castelo, Paraná, and moved to the São Paulo state to start her career in 2016.
 After starting it out at Clube Escola Vila Guarani, she was the top scorer of the Campeonato Paulista de Futebol Feminino under-17 with União Suzano before making her senior debut with Embu das Artes in 2018.

+Foz Cataratas

+Amanda Gutierres made her league debut against AAD Vitória das Tabocas on 26 June 2018.

+Santos

 In 2018, after a brief period at Foz Cataratas, Gutierres moved to Santos.
 Initially assigned to the under-18 squad, she made her first team debut in the following year.
+She scored her first league goal against São Francisco BA on 27 March 2019, scoring in the 61st minute.